 Yes.
-For community and voluntary controlled schools you can appeal against the Local Authority's decision by completing an appeal form which can be obtained from the authority's website at www.cheshirewestandchester.gov.uk/admissions or by telephoning 0300 123 7039.
+For community and voluntary controlled schools you can appeal against the council's decision by completing an appeal form which can be obtained from the Council's website at www.cheshirewestandchester.gov.uk/admissions or by telephoning 0300 123 7039.